kaylah176/Project_3/README.md

 ### Future Applications of Software
-Our software can be adap
+Our software can be adapted to other private-equity backed assets as our platform can be adapted

 ### Sources:
 1. https://stackoverflow.com/questions/12309269/how-do-i-write-json-data-to-a-file